 Our Lincoln attorneys aggressively challenge the electronic trail that supposedly ties a defendant to an internet crime.
 We also examine Fourth Amendment defenses regarding search and seizure.

 Schedule a Consultation with a Lincoln Internet Crimes Attorney Today

 Virtually any use of the internet to commit a crime can be considered wire fraud, which is a federal crime.
 Our Lincoln internet crimes lawyers are experienced in the nuances of federal court.
 Whether you are facing state or federal charges, we will identify and exploit a weakness in the prosecution’s case in an attempt to dismiss or reduce the charges or obtain a favorable sentencing outcome.
-Call Berry Law Firm today for a confidential consultation.
+Call Berry Law: Criminal Defense and Personal Injury Lawyers today for a confidential consultation.